mat-tso/arte.tv/index.md

 This website uses [arte.tv](https://www.arte.tv/)'s open API to retreive the video stream URLs.

-Nothing is sent to the server and you can peek in the magic on [github](https://github.com/mat-tso/arte.tv/blob/master/FetchArteData.js).
+Nothing is sent to the server and you can peek at the magic on [github](https://github.com/mat-tso/arte.tv/blob/master/FetchArteData.js).

 <script src="FetchArteData.js"></script>